 Most states have laws securing pets' rights to food, water, and shelter, but many animal activists argue this isn't enough.
 However, granting pets personhood is a slippery slope.
 Giving pets the same rights as children has worked for other countries, but organizations like the AVMA worry that it could ignite a storm of legal issues.

 As you can see, granting pets rights is a tricky situation.
 Most of us can probably agree that pets deserve fundamental necessities like shelter, veterinary care, food, and water, and to be free of abuse and neglect.
-Hopefully, one day all states will get on board with these laws and make pets a priority rather than property.
+Hopefully, all states will get on board with these laws one day soon and make pets a priority rather than property.

 For more information on animal rights legislation in America, check out this informative guide from the Animal Legal Defense Fund.

 You may also like

 Ingredient Splitting and Other Tricky Tactics Dog Food Companies Don’t Want You to Know